-Increases in the carrying amounts arising on revaluation of land is recognised in other comprehensive income and accumulated in equity in the asset revaluation reserve.
+Increases in the carrying amounts arising on revaluation of land are recognised in other comprehensive income and accumulated in equity in the asset revaluation reserve.
 To the extent that the increase reverses a decrease of the same asset previously recognised in profit or loss, the increase is recognised in profit or loss.
 Decreases that offset previous increases of the same asset are recognised in other comprehensive income with a corresponding decrease to the asset revaluation reserve; all other decreases are charged to the statement of profit or loss.

-Other items of property, plant and equipment
+Other Items of Property, Plant and Equipment